-AIRCEL PUBLISHING Location: 2185 Ogilvie Road, Gloucester, Ontario Founder & owner: Ken Campbell.
+AIRCEL PUBLISHING LTD Location: 2185 Ogilvie Road, Gloucester, Ontario Founder & owner: Ken Campbell.
 Founder & editor: Barry Blair.
-Contributors: Barry Blair, Dave Cooper, Patrick McEown, Guang Yap.
-Characters: Elflord, Samurai,
+Contributors: Barry Blair, Denis Beauvais, Dave Cooper, Gordon Derry, Patrick McEown, Adrian Kleinbergen, Guang Yap.
+Characters: Elflord, Samurai, Shadowalker

 In September 1985, at the suggestion of Barry Blair, Ken Campbell transformed his insulation installment company into a publisher of graphic periodicals, after it had lost a major Federal government contract.
 In the 1980’s reputedly Canada’s largest comic book publishing company, it was located in Ottawa.
 Its flagship bimonthly comic Elflord sold 80,000 copies per issue.
 It also published Samurai.

 At least in 1987 and 1988, Gordon Derry was a writer almost as important to Aircel as Barry.
 In this short period he wrote two mini-series Darkewood and Starstone plus two serials or the beginnings of two serials Shadowalker and Warlock 5.
 In 1988, he suddenly vanishes, Shadow Walker abruptly stops, and Warlock 5 begins a very steep descent in quality and interest as first Ottawa fantasy novelist Charles de Lint then Barry Blair himself take over writing duties while a variety of illustrators including Barry assume the visuals.
 Shadow Walker will resurface in 1991 published by Ground Zero Graphics founded by another ex-Aircel contributor Adrian Kleinbergen.